althea-net/althea-site/_posts/2015-12-17-proportional-hashlocks.md

 Instead of having smart conditions return either true or false we can have them return a fraction (see [Flying Fox](https://github.com/BumblebeeBat/FlyingFox)).
 The transfer amount of the hashlock is multiplied by the fraction.
 This way, smart conditions have fine grained control over what fraction of a payment gets transfered.
 This gives us the option to build more sophisticated smart conditions.

-The proportional hashlock gives us the ability to build a sort of higher level micropayment channel that sits on top of a multihop payment that is released incrementally.
+The proportional hashlock gives us the ability to build a sort of higher level micropayment channel that sits on top of a multihop payment which is released incrementally.
 Its properties are similar to a low level payment channel in that individual payments are very cheap, and either participant can leave at any time and get all the money they are entitled to.
 However, this channel only goes one way.

 ## Proportional hashlock smart condition: